SAIKUMAR124/next-shopping-pro/README.md

 # Shopping app with Next Js, typescript & Material UI
+An online Shopping App created using Next Js, typescript, Material UI & Redux.

+This Application uses Redux to store Cart details and its operations(add, delete & update Quantitys).

+The Home page & Product details page data is fetched using getServerSideProps concept.

+The Contact Page details is fetched using getStaticProps concept.

 ## Home Page
 The data in the home page is fetched from FakeAPI using getServerSideProps